AntiSults/social-network/README.md

 Able to logout
 Changes homescreen based on if logged in or not
-Fetches avatar and displays it (also has a default avatar)
+Fetches avatar and displays it (also has a default avatar) Checks email against regex, password has to be atleast 4 characters

 ## Directories